 Ask any writer: Which is the most frequently used punctuation sign, and which is the most wrongly used sign?
-You will certainly get the same answer.
+You're likely to get the same answer.
 And the answer would be 'comma'.

 In fact, the rules to use it are quite simple.
 But people make mistakes.
 Before we begin discussing the rules, I request you to forget every rule you were told (pause or anything of the sort) for some moments.
 I promise that you will have a clear picture of the use of comma at the end of this hub.

-The comma has four uses, and each use has its own rules.
+The comma has four usages, and each usage has its own rules.
 But one rule is common in all four uses that is comma is never preceded by a white-space and always followed by a white space.